NTR: Kathanayakudu: Development

 On 6 February 2017, Balakrishna announced that he will be making a biopic film on his father, N. T. Rama Rao, showcasing characteristics unknown to the public.
 Ever since, the ground work for the film has been under progress.
 Initially Ram Gopal Varma was slated to direct the movie, but later, he dropped out citing "creative differences" with Balakrishna.
 Teja was announced to direct movie following speculations in September 2017.
 Puri Jagannadh and Deva Katta were also considered by the film makers who settled with Teja.
 According to reports, Teja commenced work on the film.
 Balakrishna wanted to include as many songs as possible in the film which was opposed by director Teja.
 This, along with other "creative differences", led Teja to resign from the film in late April 2018, a month after the muhurat shot.
 In an interview with TV9 Telugu in May 2019, Teja stated he left the direction as he felt directing NTR's biopic is out of capabilities and thus wouldn't do justice to NTR, and denied any differences with Balakrishna.

 It was then reported that the filmmakers approached several directors, including K. Raghavendra Rao, Krishna Vamsi, P. Vasu and Puri Jagannadh.
 Raghavendra Rao reportedly declined due to health issues.
 Speculations arose that Balakrishna would be directing the film apart from acting in it.
 Eventually Krish was signed in.
 He was directing Kangana Ranaut-starred Manikarnika: The Queen of Jhansi (2019) and made a controversial exit from it to direct the biopic.
-In late June, the filmmakers confirmed the biopic to be a one-part film thrashed reports of it being a two-part film as rumours.
+In late June, the filmmakers confirmed the biopic to be a single film, refuting reports of it being a two-part film.
 In July, The Hans India reported that Balakrishna was offered ₹80 crore, the highest amount ever offered for his film, by Sony Pictures in return for the rights of the film.
 However, Balakrishna declined the offer to produce as he intended to make it himself.
 Thus he established his own production firm "NBK Films" marking his debut as a producer.

 The film was tentatively titled NTR – The Biopic before the makers announced in early October to release the biopic in two parts – NTR: Kathanayakudu and NTR: Mahanayakudu.
 Both the films together are referred to as NTR biopic.
+According to Krish, the filmmakers planned to release the biopic a single 5-hour-long film with two intervals, similar to Mera Naam Joker (1970) which was more than four-hours long and had two-intervals.
+However, according to him, the contemporary urban audience would not endure such prolonged films, and thus they decided to split the biopic in two parts.